KDP Spine Width Calculator (Exact Formula + Examples)

-Exact answer page for spine width and page-count-based spine calculation
+Exact answer page for spine width and page-count-based cover repair

 Why This Matters